 - Only the root account and authorized sub-accounts can suspend versioning for a bucket.

-The way you add objects to a bucket is the same for both buckets with versioning enabled and not enabled, but the objects added to the two types of buckets have different version IDs.
-If versioning is enabled, COS will assign a unique version ID to any object added to the bucket; if versioning is not enabled, the version ID will remain null.
+An object is uploaded to both buckets with versioning enabled and not enabled in the same way, but with different version IDs.
+If versioning is enabled, COS will assign a unique version ID to any object uploaded to the bucket; if versioning is not enabled, the version ID will remain null.

 If versioning is enabled for a bucket, when you perform PUT, POST, and COPY operations, COS will automatically assign a unique version ID to the objects added to the bucket.

-As you can see below, when an object is added to a bucket with versioning enabled, COS will assign it a unique version ID.
+As you can see below, when an object is uploaded to a bucket with versioning enabled, COS will assign it a unique version ID.

 COS stores object version information in the versions parameter associated with the bucket and returns object versions in the order of storage time from the newest to the oldest.

-Below is a sample request for retrieving all versions of a specific object:
+Below is a sample request for getting all versions of a specific object:

-A GET request with no version ID specified retrieves the current version of an object.
-The following figure shows how a GET request returns the current version (the latest version) of the 123.txt object.
+A GET request with no version ID specified returns the current version of an object.
+The following figure shows how a GET request returns the current version (the latest version) of the

-A GET request with a version ID specified retrieves the specified version of an object.
+A GET request with a version ID specified returns the specified version of an object.
 The following figure shows how a GET versionId request returns the specified version of the object.
-The request can also retrieve the current version.
+The request can also return the current version.

-If you only want to retrieve the metadata of an object instead of its content, you can use the HEAD operation.
+If you only want to query the metadata of an object instead of its content, you can use the HEAD operation.
 By default, you get the metadata of the latest version.
-To retrieve the metadata of a specific object version, you need to specify its version ID when submitting the request.
+To query the metadata of a specific object version, you need to specify its version ID when submitting the request.

-To retrieve the metadata of an object version:
+To query the metadata of an object version:

 You can delete unnecessary object versions whenever you want.
 When you make a DELETE request in a versioning-enabled bucket, there will be two scenarios: